-Judge my culinary standards if you must, but the Chicken Quesadilla is one of the great dinner standbys of our time.
+Judge my culinary standards if you must, but a good Chicken Quesadilla recipe is one of the great dinner standbys of our time.
 Cheesy, crispy, and ready in a flash, what’s not to adore?

 A plain cheese quesadilla of the white tortilla + prebagged cheese + microwave-until-melted variety can be made a bit of a joke when describing someone’s ability to “cook,” but this juicy chicken quesadilla is well-above basic.